 - Gentle mobilization of the back and hips

 - Self-management recommendations on positions and postures that would give him relief

-Six months later, Brent had returned to working 13-hour shifts full-time.
+Six months later, Brent returned to working 13-hour shifts full-time.
 It was a huge relief for Brent.
 Being off work was a financial strain and a major stressor.
 Brent saw the biggest improvement in his daily activities.
-He was able to do tasks around the house, go for walks and ride his motorcycle again.
+He was now able to do tasks around the house, go for walks and ride his motorcycle again.

 This story was adapted from this article: Share the Care, Spare the Meds: Collaborative Approaches to Managing Acute Back Pain: A Case Study, which was published in the Medical Post.